Scattery Island

 Why this place

-Beyond the monastic layer, the island carries a working coastal-defence layer — the well-preserved Napoleonic-era artillery battery at the southern end was built in the 1810s as part of the Shannon Estuary defences and is one of the best-surviving pieces of that infrastructure in Ireland.
-It carried six 24-pounder long guns along the curve of its semi-circular D-shape.
-The Shannon Estuary pilots who guided ships up the river to Limerick lived here from 1842 to 1969.
+A working coastal-defence layer survives too.
+The well-preserved Napoleonic-era artillery battery at the southern end, built in the 1810s as part of the Shannon Estuary defences, is one of the best-surviving pieces of that infrastructure in Ireland; six 24-pounder long guns once lined the curve of its semi-circular D-shape.
+From 1842 to 1969 the Shannon Estuary pilots who guided ships up the river to Limerick lived on the island.
 Scattery was the EDEN 2017 winner for cultural tourism.

 When to go

-May through September is the only practical window — the Scattery ferry from Kilrush only runs in season.
-June and July carry the busiest day-trip traffic; May and September are the optimum months for a quieter visit.
-The crossing takes about 20 minutes and the recommended stay on the island is three to four hours: enough time for the visitor centre, the monastic ruins, the round tower and the battery, with a beach walk.
-Outside the ferry season, the only access is by private boat — most visitors do not have one.
-The island has no facilities beyond the visitor centre — no shop, no café, no toilet beyond the basic OPW provision — bring food and water for the day.
-Wind shelter is limited; bring a windproof layer even in July.
-Tides matter for the ferry schedule; verify departures on the day.
+The ferry dictates the calendar.
+It runs in season only, May through September; outside those months the only access is by private boat, and most visitors do not have one.
+June and July carry the heaviest day-trip traffic, so aim for May or September if you want the ruins closer to yourself.
+The crossing takes about 20 minutes, and three to four hours ashore is the right measure: time enough for the visitor centre, the monastic ruins, the round tower and the battery, with a beach walk left over.
+Pack for self-sufficiency.
+There is no shop or café, and no toilet beyond the basic OPW provision, so bring food and water for the day.
+Wind shelter is limited; carry a windproof layer even in July.
+Tides shape the ferry schedule.
+Verify departures on the day.

 How to get there

-The only practical access is the Scattery Island Tours ferry from Kilrush marina, operated by Irene Griffin and Martina Hamilton (scatteryislandtours.com).
-The boat exits the marina through the working sea-lock — a small piece of the trip's character — before crossing to the island.
-The ferry runs from approximately mid-May to mid-September, weather and tide permitting, with several daily departures Mon-Sun.
-Bookings are essential in July and August.
+Everything goes through one boat: the Scattery Island Tours ferry from Kilrush marina, operated by Irene Griffin and Martina Hamilton (scatteryislandtours.com).
+It exits the marina through the working sea-lock, a small piece of the trip's character, before crossing to the island.
+The season runs from approximately mid-May to mid-September, weather and tide permitting, with several daily departures Monday to Sunday.
+In July and August, reserve your crossing; the boats fill.
 To reach Kilrush by public transport: train from Dublin Heuston to Ennis (3 hours), then Bus Éireann route 333 to Kilrush (1 hour 15).
 From Shannon Airport, allow 1 hour 15 by car or bus.
-The Killimer-Tarbert ferry (shannonferries.com) connects from County Kerry across the river; from Tarbert to Kilrush is 15 km.
-The island has its own jetty on the eastern shore; landing is at the visitor-centre cluster.
-Note that the ferry sometimes cannot land in rough weather — the operator will refund or rebook.
+From County Kerry, the Killimer-Tarbert ferry (shannonferries.com) crosses the river; Tarbert to Kilrush is 15 km.
+The island has its own jetty on the eastern shore, and you land at the visitor-centre cluster.
+In rough weather the ferry sometimes cannot land at all; the operator will refund or rebook.

 - Nearest station